Janus Henderson UK Responsible Income Fund

 Analysing ESG issues is an important part of the analysis of a company’s business fundamentals.
 Environmental factors consider a company’s impact on the environment, social factors consider the way businesses treat and value people, and governance factors focus on corporate policies and how companies are governed.

-* ESG integration is the practice of incorporating material ESG information or insights in a non-binding manner alongside traditional measures into the investment decision process to improve long term financial outcomes of portfolios.
-This product does not pursue a sustainable investment strategy or have a sustainable investment objective or otherwise take ESG factors into account in a binding manner.
+* This strategy integrates ESG but does not pursue a sustainable investment strategy or have a sustainable investment objective or otherwise take ESG factors into account in a binding manner.
+ESG integration is the practice of incorporating material environmental, social and governance (ESG) information or insights in a non-binding manner alongside traditional measures into the investment decision process to improve long-term financial outcomes of portfolios.
 ESG related research is one of many factors considered within the investment process and in this material we seek to show why it is financially relevant.

 We believe companies with sound governance practices and strong stakeholder relations, that manage relevant environmental and social risks responsibly, have a greater propensity to create long-term value for shareholders.
 Key ESG issues considered as part of the investment process include corporate governance, human capital and diversity, climate change, controversies, disclosure, transparency, and business ethics.